leechunhoe/nav32x/README.md

 # nav32x
-Animate Bootstrap 3 navbar-toggle button icon bars to "x" when expanded.
+Animate Bootstrap 3 navbar-toggle button icon bars to "x" when navbar menu is expanded on mobile view.

 ### Installation